aparna4scholas/mod3_final/README.md

 ->How to setup

 ->Download source code
-->create a postgres database on the machine with ->name "ppe_db" ->Run springboot application APIs
+->create a postgres database on the machine with name "ppe_db" ->Run springboot application APIs

 ->PPE Inventory: